markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 But the way that we select features to begin with.

-I couldn't possibly emphasize more the importance of selecting features when the machine learning models

-that you are building are to be used within a business.
+I couldn't possibly emphasize more the importance of selecting features when the machine learning models that you are building are to be used within a business.

-Why is feature selection so important for multiple reasons really.
+Why is feature selection so important?
+For multiple reasons really.

 First simpler mothers are easier to interpret by the consumers of the bodies.